Rohitkhatrii/MySQL/Online Retail Sales Project/Project-Report.md

+# Project Report:
-Online Retail Sales Database Design – Project Report
+Online Retail Sales Database Design

+# Objective:
-Objective: The goal of this project is to design and implement a normalized SQL schema for an e-commerce platform.
+The goal of this project is to design and implement a normalized SQL schema for an e-commerce platform.
 The schema manages customers, products, orders, payments, and order details while supporting queries and reports like sales summaries.

-Tools Used: MySQL
+# Tools Used:
+MySQL

+# Diagramming:
-Diagramming: dbdiagram.io (for ER diagram)
+dbdiagram.io (for ER diagram)

+# SQL Scripts:
-SQL Scripts: DDL & DML for table creation and data insertion
+DDL & DML for table creation and data insertion

-Key Entities & Relationships:
+# Key Entities & Relationships:
 Customers: Stores customer information.

 Products: Maintains product details with pricing and stock.